zhaoxinf/zhaoxinf.github.io/_pages/about.md

 * If you are interested in becoming my student or a close collaborator, please answer the following questions before contacting me via email:
   * Firstly, familiarize yourself with my research area by reading my recent papers and visiting our research group's webpage.
 Research requires passion, and lack of interest may hinder persistence.
-  * Consider your financial situation.
-Full dedication to research requires financial stability; if you are under significant financial strain, it might not be the right time to pursue a degree.
   * If you are applying for a direct PhD or a combined Master's and PhD program, it implies that you see academia as a career path.
 Please decide after understanding the challenges and rewards of an academic life.
   * When applying for a Master's program, I value excellent undergraduate grades, a solid foundation in mathematics, proficient programming skills, and good English proficiency.
   * I hope you are optimistic and proactive, with a resilient spirit, clear logical thinking, and good teamwork skills.